My-Favorite-Camping-Store.com

 Good Stitching

-Check the sleeping bag for over-all quality workmanship and be sure that the stitching is even and tight.
+Check the sleeping bag features over-all quality workmanship and be sure that the stitching is even and tight.
 A poorly made sleeping bag will quickly wear out.
 If you are getting a kid sleeping bag make sure it is sturdy enough to withstand a squirmy, wiggly child.

 Hood